Metro Ligero: Line ML-3

 Line ML-3 also opened on 27 July 2007, between Colonia Jardín and Puerta de Boadilla, with 13.7 km and 15 stations, two of which are underground.
 The two are Colonia Jardín and Montepríncipe (which is in an open cut between two separate tunnels).
 Line ML-3 serves Ciudad de la Imagen, an employment centre with an audiovisual theme, and ends in Boadilla del Monte.
 The first 50 to 75 m of track are shared with Line ML-2.
 As with Line ML-2, Line ML-3 serves the western suburbs of Madrid.
 Both lines are in a special fare zone designated as "Metro Ligero Oeste".
 Provision has been made for three additional stations on the line: Retamares Oeste, Ciudad Financiera Este, and Ciudad Financiera Oeste.
 None of the three are scheduled to open until further development takes place.

 Line ML-4

-The Parla Tram is also known as ML-4.
+The Parla Tram, which opened on 6 May 2007, is also known as ML-4.